sib-swiss/termal/roadmap.md

 Normal
 ------

-1. [x] Add a function for computing cross-entropy.
+1. [x] Add a function for computing  relative entropy.
 This should go in Alignment.

 1. [x] Zooming causes a panic in "tall" and "wide" alignments (those in which the alignment is short enough to be displayed, but not all sequences fit on